Don’t let the massive crowds ruin your experience — read this Shanghai Disneyland guide to make the most out of your trip!

 via GIPHY

-This is our ultimate Shanghai Disneyland guide to help you get a head start on your Disney day — a compilation of pre-trip tips, a breakdown on the Disney Fastpass, must-see attractions, suggested routes and more!
+This is our ultimate Shanghai Disneyland guide to help you get a head start on your Disney day — a compilation of pre-trip tips, a breakdown on the Disney Premier Access, must-see attractions, suggested routes and more!

-National Holidays: Chinese New Year (First two weeks of February), Mid-Autumn Festival (First week of October) and National Day Golden Week (First week of October).
+National Holidays Chinese New Year (1st two weeks of February), Mid-Autumn Festival (1st week of October) and National Day Golden Week (1st week of October).
 Check the exact dates as they vary year to year.

 2) Save Time & Money by Pre-booking Your Tickets